sagnikkkkkkkk/NPTEL-Problem-Solving-Through-Programming-in-C/README.md

 # NPTEL-Problem-Solving-Through-Programming-in-C
+Jul-Oct 2024
+12 week course
-Jul-Oct 2024  (12 week course)  No. of credits recommended: 3 or 4
+No. of credits recommended :  3 or 4